na6an/GlitchReport/PowerSurge.md

 Or maybe it was simply the bus failure - spark could be just a symptom.
 Or maybe someone else’s device could be the cause.

 Whatever the reason was, it’s likely the electrical system of the bus was not design protected against surge.
+More specifically, it probably failed balancing the power load.
+We simply don’t know how much power would be drawn by passengers or if any of devices has short.
+See following experiment for what happens if power load is imbalanced.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HsSlQnGCvdg?start=60" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>